uniibu/es7lint/README.md

 - `prefix` will write the formatted code to the same directory with new filename prefixed with `_es7`. (`filename_es7.js`)

 #### `format`
-Is where all options pertaining to Prettier and Lebab goes to.
+Is where all options pertaining to Lebab goes to.

 ### Usage